markhuot/craftql/README.md

 }
 ```
 ## Matrix Fields
-Working with Matrix Fields are similar to working with Entry Types: if you have a Matrix Field named `pagebuilder`, the containing Block Types are named `PageBuilder` + the block name.
-For instance `PageBuilderText` or `PageBuilderImage`.
+Working with Matrix Fields are similar to working with Entry Types: if you have a Matrix Field with a handle of `body`, the containing Block Types are named `Body` + the block handle.
+For instance `BodyText` or `BodyImage`.
 You can use the key `__typename` from the resulting response to map over the blocks and display the appropriate component.

 ```graphql
 {